 Make technology your friend.
-If this is not one of your strengths, then find someone who is

-"Information and communication technology unlocks the value of time, allowing and enabling multi-tasking."
-Li Ka-Shing Asia's Richest Man up to date with the latest technology to save you time in your business.
+If this is not one of your strengths, then find someone who is up to date with the latest technology to save you time in your business.

 The more you can automate your systems and processes, the better.

 This may include new software or apps to keep you mobile and out in the field with customers.
 Or it may be your electronic diary through your smartphone.
 You may use iPads for quoting jobs, and sending orders to the office staff, you may even send invoices and check stock levels from your iPad while out with clients.
 Your company may have online ordering of product or services, with real time updates on product and tracking of freight deliveries etc. So think about how you could save time on phone calls, waiting for people to get back to you, or needing access to simple information.
 Introducing some clever technology can help you streamline your systems and make life easier.